 Watch: KDP Executive Director Enoch Kagoda

-The KDP currently provides unskilled work for local people.
-Professional staff must be recruited from further afield – usually Kampala — because most adults in the village have been denied the education necessary for such roles.
+The KDP provides unskilled work for local people.
+Professional staff were initially recruited from further afield – usually Kampala — because most adults in the village had been denied the education necessary for such roles.

-But an ambition of the KDP is to see that change.
-Some of the young people educated in Kabubbu over the past decade are returning to pass on their skills to a new generation of youngsters, and are working for the project.
+But that has changed.
+Some of the young people educated in Kabubbu over the past decade are returning to pass on their skills to a new generation of youngsters and are working for the project.

 Training the Team

 The Quicken Trust organises regular training sessions for KDP staff, where they learn management and leadership skills as well as budgeting, marketing, development and team-working.
 Such seminars are often delivered by volunteers from the UK.
 The aim is to empower staff in the move towards self-sufficiency in Kabubbu.
 There are also Retreat Weekends aimed at building up all levels of staff.